failnot3/OPEN-BG-POS-V1/README.md

 # OPEN-BG-POS-V1
 Open source Bulgarian Point of Sale project.

-The idea behind this project is to ope source a Bulgarian POS app.
+The idea behind this project is to open source a Bulgarian POS app.
 #GOALS
 Free and open source, but mainly community-driven.